zkoss/keikai-blog/blog/_posts/2018-10-02-workflow-app.markdown

 * When you select a form (or submission), Keikai imports the corresponding xlsx form.
 * **edit a form** stage: after a form is being imported, an Employee can fill out the form and submit or cancel.
 * **review a form** stage: when a Supervisor clicks on a *WAITING* item in the submission list, the application imports the said form for approval/rejection.
-* When you click a submit/cancel/approve/reject button in the form, the application will update the submission status accordingly to the database.
+* When you click a submit/cancel/approve/reject conntrol in the form, the application will update the submission status accordingly to the database.

 ## Form Template
 Assuming we already have an *Application for Leave* and a *Business Travel Request* form designed in Excel, and that we have already thought about the workflow and defined the roles.
-In this scenario, there should be 4 kinds of actions (buttons) in each form: submit, cancel, approve, and reject:
+In this scenario, there should be 4 kinds of actions in each form: submit, cancel, approve, and reject:

 **leave form in Excel**
 ![]({{ site.baseurl }}/images/{{page.imgDir}}/formInExcel.png)